prernaadvani/whatsprernacooking/_posts/2020-12-25-veggie-biryani.md

 * 1 cup uncooked basmati rice
 * 3 cups water, for soaking
-* 4 teaspoons ground cloves, divided into 2
+* 4 teaspoons ground cloves, divided into 2 parts
 * 1 teaspoon salt
 * 4 tablespoons avocado or olive oil (substitute with ghee, if you have it)
 * 1 medium red onion, diced